AurumByte/Glass/README.md

 - Visual Studio Code (or any other IDE)

 ### How To Use
-To use or test this program, go to "scripts" folder and run "Build.bat" and wait for the program to compile.
-Then go to "bin" folder and open Command Prompt and type "Glass.exe" and the location of your file without quotes.
-If you haven't created your own then type "..\res\Project.a" or "..\res\test.a" without quotes and explore the sample programs.
-If you want to create your own Glass program then create a new file with an extention of ".a" without quotes.
+To use or test this program, go to "scripts" folder and run "Build.bat" and wait for the program to compile. <br />
+Then go to "bin" folder and open Command Prompt and type "Glass.exe" and the location of your file without quotes. <br />
+If you haven't created your own then type "..\res\Project.a" or "..\res\test.a" without quotes and explore the sample programs. <br />
+If you want to create your own Glass program then create a new file with an extention of ".a" without quotes. <br />

 ## Devlog at Trello
 You can now get it's developement log at: https://trello.com/b/xZ02JY5g/glass <br />